tuor4eg/react-code-test/README.md

 This app has been made to demonstrate programming skills, especially with the use of the React JS.

+## Installation and starting app

+The applications installs with command `npm install`.
+After that it can be started with command `npm start`.

 ## Presentation

 At the application startup the loading screen is shown: pulsing animation that lasts 3 seconds.
 Then main screen of application loads.